CrypticQuintessence/CrypticQuintessence/Installation Instructions.md

 --
 -------

- Featuring 1150+ mods .
+ Featuring Nearly 1,200 Mods .
 I have spent extensive time modding, configuring and problem solving issues.
 I've done extensive bug testing to maintain a stable, long lasting gameplay with nothing to do on your part but play the game and have fun.
  (some installation needed)